 To Maximize Your Business Sale, Think Like a (Home) Buyer

 You’ve built a rock-solid business.
-All the pieces are there—a great product, decent revenue, an extraordinary team—along with plenty of apparent demand in the market.
+All the pieces are there—a great product, decent revenue, an extraordinary team—and plenty of apparent market demand.
 A sale seems all but inevitable.
 So why isn’t anyone buying?

-Because every step of an M&A transaction is designed for buyers to eliminate sellers or reprice the deal, to truly understand why you’ll need to think like the person on the other end of the transaction, you’ll need to channel your inner buyer.
+Because every step of an M&A transaction is designed for buyers to eliminate sellers or reprice the deal, you’ll need to channel your inner buyer to truly understand why you’ll need to think like the person on the other end of the transaction.

 I’m not suggesting you immerse yourself in M&A literature or moonlight at a private equity firm.
 Your inner buyer is probably better developed than you realize.
 If you’ve ever purchased a home, you have essentially the perspective and experience you need.